Zireael13/react-keyboard-hooks/README.md

 ```

 the useAnyKeys hook takes an array of key values (as strings) and returns true if **any** of the keys are currently pressed.

+Optionally you can use a callback function that runs if any of the keys down instead.

+Note: callback doesn't run multiple times if multiple keys are down at the **same time**.

 Example: